- WHO WE ARE

 As your team establishes and maintains a design system, it is important to share and educate teams on the brand and design principles.
 Education and shared knowledge of your design system allow designers to better absorb the basic principles so they can focus their time on harder and more complex user problems.
 The result is a better end product for your user.

-Good luck on creating something new and exciting, but don't let it become a monster!
+Good luck with creating something new and exciting, but don't let it become a monster!

 Associate Design Manager